 With recent developments relating to the novel coronavirus, more businesses have had to shut their doors and send employees home to work.

-So what are they?
+So what are virtual offices?
 And is there a definite verdict when it comes to virtual offices?
-Whether you think it's a great idea or a bad one, this article will help you answer some tough questions about whether a virtual office is right for your business.
+Whether you think it's a great idea or a bad one, this article will help answer some tough questions you are probably asking right now.

-With prices well below the ones of regular offices (as is evident from the experiences of many entrepreneurs, thousands of dollars can be easily saved by replacing regular office space with virtual offices), they represent the ideal option for companies that are trying to make their presence felt in quite a few places at the same time.
+With prices well below those of brick-and-mortar offices (as is evident from the experiences of many entrepreneurs, thousands of dollars can be easily saved by replacing regular office space with virtual offices).
+They represent the ideal option for companies that are trying to make their presence felt in quite a few places at the same time.